 Dorset (Slow Travel)

-Slow Dorset Guide – Local tips and holiday information including Weymouth, Bournemouth, Poole and Dorchester, South West Coast Path, Thomas Hardy country, archaeology and food.
-Also covering the best pubs, B&Bs and cafés, Lyme Regis fossil hunting, Jurassic Coast, Studland Heath, Blackmore Vale, Isle of Purbeck, Marshwood Vale and Broadchurch.
+Dorset (Slow Travel) guide.
+Holiday advice and local tips cover Weymouth, Bournemouth, Poole and Dorchester, South West Coast Path, Thomas Hardy country, archaeology and food.
+Features great pubs, B&Bs and cafés, Lyme Regis fossil hunting, Jurassic Coast, Durdle Door, Lulworth Cove, Studland Heath, Blackmore Vale, Isle of Purbeck and Broadchurch.

 About this book